Latest AACC Position Statements

 Modernization of CLIA

 In response to calls for the Food and Drug Administration to regulate laboratory-developed tests, AACC strongly recommends that the Clinical Laboratory Improvement Amendments (CLIA) remain the primary mechanism for overseeing these tests.
-CLIA has a proven track record of ensuring that labs provide accurate test results that enable patients to receive the care they need, and its regulations can easily be modified to enhance oversight of laboratory-developed tests without endangering patient access to this indispensable service.
+CLIA has a proven track record of ensuring that labs provide accurate test results that enable patients to receive the care they need.

 Direct-to-Consumer Laboratory Testing